dotnet/runtime/docs/design/features/bridging-constraints.md

 Since introduction of generics in .NET there hasn't been a way to go from less contrained type parameter T to a more constrained type parameter U. If U has any constraints that T doesn't have, a T cannot be substituted for U. We've seen many instances where it would be useful to allow this for concrete substitution of T that match U's constraints.
 There's no way to do this substitution at runtime besides using reflection right now.

-One way to go about this would be to relax constraint checks within method bodies so that constraints are validated at runtime instead of at compile time:
+One way to go about this would be to relax constraint checks within method bodies so that constraints are validated at runtime instead of at compile time.
+For example:

 ```csharp
 //